salsabilafcr/Customer_Segmentation_and_Clustering/README.md

 ### Univariate Clustering Results
 In this univariate clustering I only use one variable, the variable 'Annual Income (k$)'.
 The clustering results will provide groups of customers or observations based on their income level.
 ![alt text](https://github.com/salsabilafcr/Customer_Segmentation_and_Clustering/blob/main/Univariate%20Clusters.png?raw=true)

+**Cluster Interpretations :**
+From the clustering results using one variable (univariate) there is not much information that we can get.
+However, if you notice that cluster 1 has the highest income and expenditure score compared to the other two clusters.
+Therefore, the marketing team can focus on conducting campaigns in this cluster.
+And do more promotions for the other two clusters to increase shopping interest.

+**Disclaimer!** It should be noted that univariate clustering may provide limited understanding as only one dimension is considered.
+In most cases, multivariate clustering (using multiple variables) is more informative as it can account for variations in multiple dimensions, providing better and more accurate segmentation.
+In this case I used bivariate clustering to determine the target cluster.

+### Bivariate Clustering Results
+In this bivariate clustering, I used two variables, namely the 'Annual Income (k$)' and 'Spending Score (1-100)' variables.
+The clustering results will provide groups of customers or observations based on their income level and spending score.